munshkr/poser/README.md

 Run `npm install` to install dependencies.

-Run `npm start` to start the server.
-It will open a browser tab for you.
+Run `npm start` to start the web server and WebSockets/OSC bridge.